circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 ### Start from scratch
 {: #start-from-scratch }

-If your project has no scheduled workflows and would like to try out scheduled pipelines:
+If your project has no scheduled workflows and you would like to try out scheduled pipelines:

-- Have your CCI token ready or create a new one following [these steps](https://circleci.com/docs/2.0/managing-api-tokens/)
+1. Have your CCI token ready, or create a new token by following [these steps](https://circleci.com/docs/2.0/managing-api-tokens/).
-- Create a new schedule using the new pipelines schedule API, for example:
+2. Create a new schedule using the API, for example:

 ```sh
 curl --location --request POST 'https://circleci.com/api/v2/project/<project-slug>/schedule' \